Radio Dramas

 Fame Not Fortune

-As a non-profit organization which really does operate on a shoestring budget, we do not pay for scripts at this point in time.
-However, if we produce your play, we absorb all production costs and it will air nationally on public radio stations across the country.
+As a not for profit radio production company which really does operate on a shoestring budget, we do not pay for scripts at this point in time.
+However, if we produce your play, we absorb all production costs.
 You will also receive a copy of the finished production.

 Agreement